ajgquional/algo-unity-scripting/README.md

   * Player.cs
   * Timer.cs
   * PlayerUI.cs
+  * Button.cs
+  * CharacterAnim.cs
  * The program contained in the scripts is highly annotated.
-Although this may not be the best practice, it serves as a detailed explanation and guide for the student.
+Although this may not be the best practice from a software development perspective (that is, the high amount of annotations), the annotations serve as a detailed explanation and guide for the student.
 Refer to the comments in the program to see what a particular line of code is meant to do.

 ## Relevant general resources
 * Unity User Manual 2021.3 (LTS): https://docs.unity3d.com/2021.3/Documentation/Manual/UnityManual.html
 * Best practices for organizing Unity projects: https://unity.com/how-to/organizing-your-project
+* Guide to installing Unity and Visual Studio: https://docs.google.com/presentation/d/1L1hf9a-YMDx0rZ7VZBhkanCopPNAAJmHwct25tpCXpA/edit?usp=sharing
+* Guide to opening a finished project in Unity: https://docs.google.com/presentation/d/1gXI5NOyFDUqjzFj8BQFozMKhZod47HU-8PnADnL-1ok/edit?usp=sharing
+* Guide to importing free Unity assets: https://docs.google.com/presentation/d/14vaSBWyN4ChXCyHN2nHMvsAde0XoAlurkDgopN4nDA0/edit?usp=sharing